3 Well Data File Formats

 Curve Information section from a LAS file as a pandas DataFrame

 Once you start inspecting LAS files regularly, printing curve metadata line by line gets old quickly.
-It works, but it’s not especially readable, particularly when you’re dealing with dozens of curves or comparing files.
+It’s not especially readable, particularly when you’re dealing with dozens of curves or comparing files.

 If you don’t already have it installed: